abhijitchavda/eventbrite-prototyp/README.md

 		• starting date
 		• Logo
 	• on clicking visit user is redirected to the eventbrite page of the event
-	• Bookmarks to show the saved events by the user (EXTRA CREDIT)
+	• Bookmarks to show the saved events by the user

 ### requirement: